k3s-io/k3s/docs/release/k3s-release.md

 The upgrade images will be published here.

 Verifying Component Release Versions
-With each release, k3s publishes release notes that include a table of the components k3s uses and their versions.
+With each release, k3s publishes release notes that include a table of the components and their versions.

 # Update Rancher KDM
 This step is specific to Rancher and serves to update Rancher's [Kontainer Driver Metadata](https://github.com/rancher/kontainer-driver-metadata/).